angular/angular/aio/content/guide/language-service.md

 This allows the Angular Language Service to provide diagnostics and completions in `.ts` files.

+### Eclipse IDE

+Either directly install the "Eclipse IDE for Web and JavaScript developers" package which comes with the Angular Language Server included, or from other Eclipse IDE packages, use Help > Eclipse Marketplace to find and install [Eclipse Wild Web Developer](https://marketplace.eclipse.org/content/wild-web-developer-html-css-javascript-typescript-nodejs-angular-json-yaml-kubernetes-xml).

 ## How the Language Service works